Get a demo of Culture Amp

 How does Management Consulting Europe compare?

-On the lower side, people in Management Consulting Europe had much lower favorable scores than average in Action, Feedback & Recognition, and Company Performance.
+On the lower side, people in Management Consulting Europe had much lower favorable scores than average in Engagement, Company Performance, and Feedback & Recognition.

-The highest scoring question for Management Consulting Europe had 87% of people agreeing that they are able to arrange time out from work when they need to (+0% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Management Consulting Europe had 90% of people agreeing that their manager genuinely cares about their wellbeing (+3% compared to overall) while they were generally most positive about Management.

-People in Management Consulting Europe were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 24% of people disagreeing (+11% above average).
+People in Management Consulting Europe were generally least favourable about Engagement, and were most negative towards 'I rarely think about looking for a job at another company' with 37% of people disagreeing (+17% above average).

 How long do people stay?